-6.5 Examinations
+6.3 Examinations

-Tests and exams may consist of a combination of multiple choice, short-answer questions, long-answer problems, and written responses.
+Exams may consist of a combination of multiple choice, short-answer questions, long-answer problems, and written responses.

-All tests and exams, including the quiz, are closed book examinations.
+All exams are closed book examinations.
 Dictionaries are NOT allowed into the examinations.
-Only non-programmable calculators will be allowed into the exams.
-If you are unsure, please ask your professor to check your calculator.
+Only non-programmable calculators (including financial calculators) will be allowed into the exams.
+If you are unsure, please ask your instructor to check your calculator.

-Tests and examinations in this course will be conducted using both Zoom and the remote proctoring service, Proctortrack.
+Tests and examinations in this course will be conducted using the remote proctoring service, Proctortrack.